7 Illuminating Films About the Magna Carta

 Through reenactments and visits to historic sites, The Real Magna Carta brings the 13th-century context to life.
 It illustrates the power struggles between the monarchy and the barons that led to the charter's creation.

-More information about The Real Magna Carta (2017)
+More information about Secrets of the Magna Carta (2017).

 7) 1066: The Battle for Middle Earth (2009)